Terms used:

 The granting of a Bye permits a competitor to pass to the next level of competition without competing at a prerequisite level.
 Byes may be granted through the relevant Sectionals/Regional competition or Skate Canada Challenge.
 To be considered for a Bye, competitors must register for their Sectional/Regional competitions.

-Those who have been granted Byes through Sectional Qualifying Events may enter the applicable Skate Canada Challenge or the Canadian Figure Skating ChampionshipsEvent as applicable without further qualification.
+Those who have been granted Byes through Sectional Qualifying Events, except for the Conditional Byes outlined below, may enter the applicable Skate Canada Challenge or the Canadian Figure Skating ChampionshipsEvent as applicable without further qualification.

 A list of Byes will be determined by the High Performance Development Committee in consultation with the President of Skate Canada, CEO, the High Performance Director and NextGen Director as appropriate.